Bush Boom Continues [Larry Kudlow]

 Down in Washington, Democrats are stuck with a Keynesian message of

-.
+economic pessimism, spending increases, and tax hikes to finance their big government proposals.
 Unfortunately, they still refuse to acknowledge that tax rates have a profound effect on behavior.
 This kind of tax and spend, big government, Walter Mondale approach may come back to haunt them at the polls next year.

 The GOP, on the other hand, has a positive supply-side message

 of limited government, lower spending, and lower tax rates.
-And while it's true that the recent Republican-led Congress failed to adhere to its fiscal lodestars, the statute of limitations is quickly running out on that score
+And while it's true that the recent Republican-led Congress failed to adhere to its fiscal lodestars, the statute of limitations is quickly running out on that score.

 Incidentally, Democrats have not offered a single spending cut proposal